dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 • The **-prob_exact bool** option is a boolean defining whether the exact or maximum BEST track intensity change over the time window should be used.
 If true, the values in the **BDELTA** column are used.
 If false, the values in the **BDELTA_MAX** column are used.
 The default is true.

-• The **-probri_bdelta_thresh** threshold option defines the BEST track intensity change event threshold.
+• The **-probrirw_bdelta_thresh** threshold option defines the BEST track intensity change event threshold.
 This should typically be set consistent with the probability threshold (**-prob_thresh**) chosen above.
 The default is greater than or equal to 30 kts.

-• The **-probri_prob_thresh threshold_list** option defines the probability thresholds used to create the output Nx2 contingency table.
+• The **-probrirw_prob_thresh threshold_list** option defines the probability thresholds used to create the output Nx2 contingency table.
 The default is probability bins of width 0.1.
 These probabilities may be specified as a list (>0.00,>0.25,>0.50,>0.75,>1.00) or using shorthand notation (==0.25) for bins of equal width.

 • The **-out_line_type** option defines the output data that should be written.
 This job can write PCT, PSTD, PJC, and PRC output line types.
 The default is PCT and PSTD.
 Please see :numref:`table_PS_format_info_PCT` through :numref:`table_PS_format_info_PRC` for more details.

 Users may also specify the **-out_alpha** option to define the alpha value for the confidence intervals in the PSTD output line type.
 Multiple values in the **RI_WINDOW** column cannot be combined in a single PROBRIRW job since the BEST track intensity threshold should change for each.
 Using the **-by RI_WINDOW** option or **-column_thresh RI_WINDOW ==24** option provide convenient ways avoiding this problem.

 Users should note that for the PROBRIRW line type, **PROBRI_PROB** is a derived column name.
-The -probri_thresh option defines the probabilities of interest (e.g. **-probri_thresh 30**) and the **PROBRI_PROB** column name refers to those probability values, regardless of their column number.
-For example, the job command options **-probri_thresh 30 -column_thresh PROBRI_PROB >0** select 30 kt probabilities and match probability values greater than 0.
+The -probrirw_thresh option defines the probabilities of interest (e.g. **-probrirw_thresh 30**) and the **PROBRI_PROB** column name refers to those probability values, regardless of their column number.
+For example, the job command options **-probrirw_thresh 30 -column_thresh PROBRI_PROB >0** select 30 kt probabilities and match probability values greater than 0.